 In connection with the Tender Offer, we and Total entered into a Research & Collaboration Agreement (the "R&D Agreement") that establishes a framework under which the parties may engage in long-term research and development collaboration (the "R&D Collaboration").
 The R&D Collaboration is expected to encompass a number of different projects ("R&D Projects"), with a focus on advancing technology in the area of photovoltaics.
-The primary purpose of the R&D Collaboration is to: (i) maintain and expand our technology position in the crystalline silicon domain; (ii) ensure our industrial competitiveness; and (iii) guarantee a sustainable position for both SunPower and Total to be best-in-class industry players.
+The primary purpose of the R&D Collaboration is to: (i) maintain and expand our technology position in the crystalline silicon domain; (ii) ensure our industrial competitiveness; and (iii) guarantee a sustainable position for both us and Total to be best-in-class industry players.

 The R&D Agreement contemplates a joint committee (the "R&D Strategic Committee") that identifies, plans and manages the R&D Collaboration.
 Due to the impracticability of anticipating and establishing all of the legal and business terms that will be applicable to the R&D Collaboration or to each R&D Project, the R&D Agreement sets forth broad principles applicable to the parties' potential R&D Collaboration, and the R&D Collaboration Committee establishes the particular terms governing each particular R&D Project consistent with the terms set forth in the R&D Agreement.
-In December 2011, Total committed to spend at least \$6 million per year for three years for the R&D collaboration activities.
-The parties also agreed to a 2012 Annual Collaboration Plan Budget ("ACPB") of \$30 million of which Total was to contribute \$10.7 million.
+In December 2011, Total committed to contribute at least \$6 million per year for three years for the R&D collaboration activities.
+The parties also agreed in 2012 to an Annual Collaboration Plan Budget ("ACPB") of \$30 million of which Total was to contribute \$10.7 million.
 Total contributed approximately \$3.4 million in 2012.
-The overall 2013 ACPB is \$23 million of which Total has agreed to contribute approximately \$11 million.
-This amount carries forward certain 2012 project expenditures that were not completed due primarily to delays in our recruiting efforts and third party contract negotiations.
+The ACPB for fiscal 2013 was adjusted to \$23 million, of which Total contributed approximately \$11 million during fiscal 2013.
+This amount carries forward certain 2012 project expenditures that were not completed due primarily to delays in our recruiting efforts and third-party contract negotiations.